 This Keto frappuccino is an easy DIY low-carb chocolate frappuccino with almond milk.
 Bonus, one Grande Frappuccino only contains 3.8 grams of net carbs to indulge without guilt!

 Who is craving a frappuccino in the afternoon?
 I do crave Starbucks chocolate frappuccinos all the time.
-So this keto frappuccino is my safe option to fix my craving at home with only 3.8 g net carb and no dairy!
+So this keto frappuccino is my safe option to fix my craving at home with only 3.8 g net carbs and no dairy!

 How to make a keto frappuccino?

 It’s very easy to make low-carb frappuccino.
-The main rule is to use sugar-free ingredients and lactose-free milk to keep it keto friendly.
+The main rule is to use sugar-free ingredients and lactose-free milk to keep it keto-friendly.
 The base recipe to make a chocolate keto frappuccino is to combine the following simple ingredients.